 I grew up in England but had a feeling from quite a young age that one day I'd like to live in France.
-I loved French at school and also went on to learn German, Spanish and even a little bit of Russian and Dutch.
+I loved French at school and also studied German and Spanish - all of which remain passions of mine today.

 During my teens I started to have a very, very difficult relationship with food.
 I managed to get myself to university, but the eating disorder was all-consuming.